Country Charley Pride

-Country Charley Pride is the first album by country music artist Charley Pride.
-It was released in 1966 on the RCA Victor label (catalog no. LSP-3645).
+Country Charley Pride is the debut studio album by country music artist Charley Pride.
+It was released in September 1966 on the RCA Victor label (catalog no. LSP-3645).
 The album was awarded three stars from the web site AllMusic.
 The album debuted on Billboard magazine's country album chart on November 5, 1966, peaked at No. 16, and remained on the chart for 23 weeks.